akshayk2305/test/README.md

-🚀 #Local Setup for Hadoop, Spark, and MinIO Storage for Spark Warehousing Housekeeping
+# 🚀Local Setup for Hadoop, Spark, and MinIO Storage for Spark Warehousing Housekeeping

-##📌 Prerequisites
+## 📌 Prerequisites

-###🍺 Homebrew Installation
+### 🍺 Homebrew Installation

 Set up Homebrew on macOS: